-Michigan has the thirteenth largest WIC Project FRESH program in the nation and the third largest in USDA (U.S. Department of Agriculture) Midwest Region V, which includes Wisconsin, Illinois, Indiana, Minnesota and Ohio.
-Michigan enjoyed a 70% redemption rate during the 2016 season and looks forward to growth in the coming years!
+Michigan has the thirteenth largest WIC Project FRESH program in the nation and the third largest in USDA (U.S. Department of Agriculture) Midwest Region, which includes Wisconsin, Illinois, Indiana, Minnesota, Iowa and Ohio.
+Michigan had a 60% redemption rate during the 2016 season and looks forward to growth in the coming years!

 Senior Project FRESH / Market FRESH